“Good news for new grads - that time you spent on Minecraft and World of Warcraft may have actually been time well spent,” reads Unilever’s website.

 An odd statement from the world’s largest producer of food spreads.

-But with a digital hiring process that cut hiring time from four months to two weeks while reducing recruiter screening time by 75%, Unilever provides a stellar example of the results that can be achieved when digital innovation is embraced - regardless of industry.
+But with a digital hiring process that cut hiring time from four months to two weeks while reducing recruiter screening time by 75%, Unilever provides a stellar example of the results that can be achieved when artificial intelligence (AI) is embraced in recruiting.

 So impressive were its accomplishments that Unilever was featured in Deloitte’s 2017 Human Capital Trends Report for great innovation in talent acquisition.

 To produce these results, Unilever makes use of a four step recruiting process:

 1. Candidates complete a short online form with their LinkedIn profile.

 This isn’t particularly unique, but it is a convenient, candidate-friendly way to get relevant information into the ATS.
 Many applications still require candidates to fill fields manually, and result in high rates of dropout.

 This is where the candidate’s WoW skills come into play.
 Partnering with gamification solution provider Pymetrics, Unilever developed 13 games that rate candidates’ problem solving, communication, and emotional competencies.

 Rather than hide the results of this data, each candidate receives customized feedback on how they performed.